Dmsharma99/Java/InheritenceOveridingMethod.md

-display the vale of base class/ Parent class in java
+Display the vale of base class/ Parent class in java
 1. Remove the toString method from the child class (Bike.java)
 2. S.o.u.t(bike)